Best Diet for Reticulated Python

 Reticulated Python Nutritional Profile

 The Reticulated Python has specific dietary requirements shaped by its Very Large (10-20+ ft) build and intelligent temperament.
 With a typical lifespan of 15-25 years, long-term nutritional planning is essential to maximize quality of life.
 Reticulated Python's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger reptiles.
 Choose nutrient-dense formulas designed for small reptiles.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Reticulated Python to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Reticulated Python to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Reticulated Python